ekhadley/deepgrid/README.md

 function), that tells us how well we would score using some policy?
 The answer is to estimate the performance gradient through an expected value of reward over a number of episodes.
 The expected reward for an episode is
 $\large EV = \pi(\alpha|\tau)R(\tau) $
-, the probability of choosing the sequence of actions you chose (under policy $\pi$, times the sum of all rewards received after taking that action during that episode.
+, the probability of choosing the sequence of actions you chose (under policy $\pi$), times the sum of all rewards received after taking that action during that episode.
 We can strengthen our estimate by averaging this value over anumber of episodes.
 But then what's our gradient?
 Well this estimate of performance makes our objective clear.
 We want expected